ShadyF/shadyf.github.io/projects.md

 and perform various manipulations on their chosen images, such as applying transformations, Instagram-like color filters and kernel fitlers.

-**Techonolgies Used:** Python3, Django, HTML5/CSS3, Javascript, Jquery, Ajax, Bootstrap, ImageMagick and Pillow.
+**Techonolgies Used:** Python3, Django, HTML5/CSS3, Javascript, jQuery, AJAX, Bootstrap, ImageMagick and Pillow.

 [**Demo**](https://theia-web.herokuapp.com/editor) &nbsp;